Starfish-develop/Starfish/README.md

 * Easy staircase plot generator (partially done)
 * use autocorrelation time, and plots for each walker
 * automatically generate outputs of histograms and charts, summarized in a directory that is unique for each run.
+* Easily configure plot_MCMC.py to work within the directory, after a run
+* Automatically run and generate webpages after SLURM job is completed (during?)
+* Change all files to use config from arguments, but in the case that the argument is blank `(len(sys.argv) < 1)`? then use `config.yaml`.

 ## Error analysis

-* Generate fake spectrum by adding in random Gaussian noise following 10/31/13.
-This would be good to do first to determine a statistical uncertainty floor
+* This would be good to do first to determine a statistical uncertainty floor
 * Find regions of spectrum that are poorly modelled after Mann 2013, comparison with many different best-fit spectra.
 * Histograms of residuals of fits, tests to determine if Gaussian, Lorentzian, or student-t distributions would be the best fit
 * color-code the level of sigma that is due to each level of error: Poisson, systematic, flux-calibration